dart-lang/native/pkgs/native_assets_cli/lib/src/model/build_output_CHANGELOG.md

+## 1.5.0

+- BuildOutput.dependencies no longer have to list Dart dependencies.
+  Backwards compatibility older SDKs: The caching will break.
+  Backwards compatibility older hooks: The Dart sources will be both in the dependencies and in the native_assets_builder dependencies, which is fine.

 ## 1.4.0

-- No changes yet, but rev version due to BuildConfig change.
+- No changes, but rev version due to BuildConfig change.

 ## 1.3.0